Morrison rallies as FTSE 100 struggles to break 6,600

 By David Brett

-LONDON, Sept 12 Grocer Wm Morrison was among the top gainers on Britain's FTSE 100 on Thursday after posting its first-half results but the index continued to toil around the 6,600 level.
+LONDON, Sept 12 Grocer Wm Morrison led the gainers among Britain's leading shares on Thursday after posting its first-half results but the index continued to toil around the 6,600 level.

-Wm Morrison Supermarkets rose 1.8 percent with traders citing dividend, outlook, and valuation attractions as a trigger for short covering after the firm's first-half results came in just shy of expectations.
+Wm Morrison Supermarkets rallied 2.2 percent with traders citing dividend, outlook, and valuation attractions as a trigger for short covering after the firm's first-half results came in just shy of expectations.

 Wm Morrison, the UK's fourth biggest supermarket, is the 10th most shorted stock - bets the share price will fall - on London's blue chip FTSE 100, according to data from Markit, while 22 out of 25 analysts covering the stock rating it as either a "hold" or "sell".

-The FTSE 100 closed flat at 6,588.98 in a quiet session - the index traded just 80 percent of its 90-day daily average volume - with the healthcare sector posting the biggest gains.
+The FTSE 100 was flat at 6,587.74, by 1413 GMT, in a quiet session - the index traded just 54 percent of its 90-day daily average volume - with the healthcare sector posting the biggest gains.

 Panmure Gordon said lixisenatide's delay to 2016 at the earliest allows AZN more room to grow the product and asked more broadly if now might be the time to buy AZN's shares with the sequence of market downgrades for the stock beginning to level off?